- The opening credits of the movie consist entirely of Lampshade Hanging.

 - The aliens mow down a cornfield, creating a crop-circle reminiscent of those seen in Signs.

-Runt: I blacked out there for a second.
+Runt: What happened?
+I blacked out there for a second.

 - When Chicken Little tries to get all the townspeople to see the alien spacecraft he and his friends happened upon just as it's leaving, and suddenly Turkey Lurkey stops everyone.